IMcDougall/wiscv-sp23/README.md

         # @               14500 cycle_count =         10 ERROR : Reg values mismatch at index 5 ; Expected : 0, Actual : 1 current_pc : 18 old_pc : 14

                           timestamp = 14500 units
                           cycle_count = 10 (you can use timestamp and wiscv_tb.cycle_count variables to arrive at the failure point in timestamp) cycle_count is a free running 32 bit counter increments by 1 on every clock cycle posedge. index = 5 (Register Index is 5 .
 That is x5 has incorrect value) Expected = 0 (Expected value of x5 as per TB simulator is 0) Actual = 1 (Observed value of x5 in DUT register is 1) current_pc = 18 (current pc of the instruction in write back stage : Yet to be committed) old_pc = 14 (PC value of instruction which got committed)

+Waves Dump :
+           add "WAVES=1" to the make command used to dump waves in ${RUN_DIR}. "vsim.wlf" is the name of waveform created.

+          Command to open Waves :

+                                vsim vsim.wlf&